JonathanALevine/microMonteCarlo/README.md

 Electron movement under an electric field is implemented in `Part5.m` in [legacy](https://github.com/JonathanALevine/microMonteCarlo/tree/legacy).
-Work is ongoing at at tranferring this to [main](https://github.com/JonathanALevine/microMonteCarlo).
+Work is ongoing at tranferring this to [main](https://github.com/JonathanALevine/microMonteCarlo).
 PR's are welcome if you would like to implement this.

 ## Features